-How to Use: If you need to use the system, please call the Emergency Sub as soon as possible (no later than 45 minutes prior to class) to let her/him know that she/he will have to work.
+How to Use: If you need to use the system, please call the Emergency Sub as soon as possible (no later than 45 minutes prior to class) to let them know that they will have to work.
 Email alone is not sufficient for notifying the Emergency Sub.
 Use the phone number provided on the schedule to reach the Emergency Sub.
 Also notify both the class chair and the Teacher that the Emergency Sub is being used.